-Junior Parent College Planning Meetings begin in the College Office, and Mrs. Walsh will distribute the "Appraising Myself as I Plan for the Future" packet to all students.
+Junior Parent College Planning Meetings begin in the College Office, and all students/parents can either download a copy of the "Appraising Myself as I Plan for the Future" Packet from Family Connection/Naviance or pick up a copy from the college office.
 This packet must be completed and turned in prior to scheduling your college planning meeting.